demimiki/AV1Converter/README.md

 # AV1 Converter
 A PS script for converting to AV1 codec format.
 Encodes every video in the folder and subfolder to AV1, then saves them in ./Converted/ with "filename.mp4" name.
 Photos are collected in the ./Pics/ folder.</br>
 It's using the SVT-AV1 library (CPU encode only).
+The audio tracks will be converted to Opus format for further compression.

 ## Notes
 There is 2 options inside the script.</br>